rust-embedded/discovery/src/09-led-compass/take-1.md

 # Take 1

-What's the simplest way in which we can implement the LED compass?
-Even if it's not perfect.
+What's the simplest way in which we can implement the LED compass, even if it's not perfect?

-For starters, we'd only care about the X and Y components of the magnetic field because when you look at a compass you always hold it in horizontal position thus the compass is in the XY plane.
+For starters, we'd only care about the X and Y components of the magnetic field because when you look at a compass you always hold it in horizontal position and thus the compass is in the XY plane.

 <p align="center">
 <img class="white_bg" title="Quadrants" src="../assets/quadrants.png">